 - Individualized Care — Specialized Alzheimer’s care homes pay close attention to all patients that enter their facilities.
 While there are, of course, some commonalities in services, BC's care homes increasingly tailor care to individual client's needs.

 - Mental stimulation — Your loved one will receive more mental stimulation than his or her own home could offer.
 Brain games or a brain gym are quite common at seniors homes.

 - Companionship — Even if your family member does not remember all or most social interactions, he or she will be around other residents and thus might avoid being lonely.

-- If your loved one is in an Alzheimer’s home, you need not worry about daily grunt tasks, like changing light bulbs or other forms of maintenance.
-Seniors homes reduce the stress in your life.
+- Simplify things — If your loved one is in an Alzheimer’s home, you need not worry about daily tasks like changing light bulbs or other forms of maintenance.
+Seniors' homes reduce the stress in your life.

 Brief Facts about Alzheimer’s

 - Short-term memory loss is one of the early indicators of Alzheimer’s.
 Nonetheless, long-term memory loss could take place over time.

 - Alzheimer’s is gender-neutral and relies neither on social factors nor personality.

 - While the rate at which one’s mind loses its capacities depends on the individual, memory loss is everlasting in Alzheimer’s patients.